The Tate conjecture for K3 surfaces in odd characteristic: The Kuga-Satake period map over

-Indeed, the functors $T\mapsto L_{\Int}(T)$ and $T\mapsto\langle\bm{\xi}\rangle^{\perp}_T$ are both represented by unramified schemes over $\mathsf{M}_{2d,K,\Int_{(p)}}$ that are locally of finite type.
+Indeed, the functors $T\mapsto L(T)$ and $T\mapsto\langle\bm{\xi}\rangle^{\perp}_T$ are both representable, unramified, and locally of finite type over $\mathsf{M}_{2d}$.
 Moreover, it is easy to deduce from the above argument that, for any field $k$, there is a canonical bijection between their $k$-valued points.
-In addition, one sees using deformation theory that, given a $k$-valued point of either scheme, the complete local ring at that point is canonically isomorphic to the complete local ring at the associated $k$-valued point of the other scheme.
-Using this and Artin approximation, one can glue together a canonical isomorphism from one scheme to the other. \end{rem}
+In addition, one sees using deformation theory that, given a $k$-valued point of either stack, the complete local ring at that point is canonically isomorphic to the complete local ring at the associated $k$-valued point of the other stack.
+Using this and Artin approximation, one can glue together a canonical isomorphism from one stack to the other. \end{rem}

 \begin{rem} Notice that we did not need the full force of the \'etaleness of $\iota^{\KS}$ in the proof above.
-All we needed was for the deformation space of a special endomorphism to admit a flat component.
+All we needed was for the intersection of the deformation space of a polarized K3 surface with the deformation space of a special endomorphism to admit a flat component.
 This weaker condition might still be checkable in situations where the Kuga-Satake period map is not expected to be \'etale, such as in the context of the Catanese-Ciliberto surfaces considered in \cite{lyons}. \end{rem}

 In~\cite{rizov:kugasatake}*{4.2}, Rizov shows that, when $p\nmid d$, the Kuga-Satake construction is compatible with the theory of canonical lifts for ordinary varieties.
 This continues to hold in our more general situation.
 Suppose that $(X_0,\xi_0)$ is a polarized K3 surface over a perfect field $k$ of characteristic $p$, and suppose that $X_0$ is ordinary.
 Let $(X,\xi)$ be the canonical lift (cf. \emph{loc. cit.}) of $(X_0,\xi_0)$ over $W(k)$.
 After replacing $k$ by a finite extension, if necessary, we can assume that there is a Kuga-Satake abelian variety $A_0$ over $k$ attached to $(X_0,\xi_0)$, as in Theorem~\ref{intro:thm:ksconst}.
 There is also an algebraizable deformation $A$ of $A_0$ over $W(k)$ attached to the canonical lift $(X,\xi)$. \begin{prp} $A_0$ is ordinary and $A$ is its canonical lift. \end{prp} \begin{proof} The proof of \cite{rizov:kugasatake}*{4.2.2} goes through verbatim.
 We recall it here briefly for the convenience of the reader.
 That $A_0$ is ordinary was already observed in the course of the proof of (\ref{ks:lem:ordinary}).
 Via Serre-Tate co-ordinates, the deformation space of $A_0$ is naturally identified with a formal torus $\mathfrak{T}$ over $W(k)$.
 Nygaard has shown in \cite{nygaard}*{2.7} that in this situation $A$ has to be isogenous to the canonical lift, implying that it corresponds to a torsion point of $\mathfrak{T}$.
 However, the only torsion point of $\mathfrak{T}$ defined over $W(k)$ is the identity, which corresponds to the canonical lift of $A_0$. \end{proof}